IIT-EnergySystemModels/openTEPES/doc/rts/InputData.rst

 BinaryInvestment      Binary unit investment decision                                                          Yes/No
 ====================  =======================================================================================  ============================

+Daily storage type is assessed every time step, weekly storage type is assessed at the end of every day, and monthly storage type is assessed at the end of every week.
+Storage cycle is one time step, one day, and one week, respectively.
+The ESS inventory level at the end of a large storage cycle is fixed to its initial value, i.e., the inventory of a daily storage type (evaluated on a time step basis) is fixed at the end of the week, the inventory of weekly/monthly storage is fixed at the end of the year.

 A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) > 0 is considered a thermal unit.
 If the unit has no operation cost and its maximum storage = 0, it is considered a renewable unit.
 If its maximum storage is > 0 is considered an ESS.